 Brussels refers Hungary to EU Court over release of human smugglers

-- The European Commission referred Hungary to the EU Court on May 8, 2025, over its handling of migrant smuggling penalties.
+- The European Commission referred Hungary to the EU Court on May 8, 2025, for not properly sanctioning migrant smuggling under EU law.

 Brussels refers Hungary to EU Court over release of human smugglers